poytaytoy/DingleBob/README.md

 print fact(5); # 120
 ```

 ---

-And that's about it for dinglebob, there isn't really much practical usage and I made it for fun to learn more about programming languages.
+And yeah, that’s basically Dinglebob.
+There isn’t much practical uses -> it's just for me to learn more about programming languages.